Cescualito/LSHTM_Wassmer_Pknowlesi_Malaysia/README.md

 `Pk_Malaysia_analysis.Rmd` contains the complete R code used for conducting the entire study analysis.
 It includes data preprocessing, statistical tests, and data visualization.

 `Pk_Malaysia_report.html` presents the interactive analysis and results generated from the study's data using the accompanying .Rmd script.
 The report serves as a complete summary of the study's analytical process and outcomes, providing insights into the research findings.
 Readers can explore the report to gain a thorough understanding of the study's methodology, results, and implications.
-This file includes the study ==codebook==.
+This file includes the study ==codebook==

 ## Publication link